 The Pensioners National Association along with the CBC and its Unions have agreed to provide the confidential service free of charge.

 The one-year pilot project comes at a time when it’s often difficult to make a doctor’s appointment, fill prescriptions, get referrals to specialists or ask those personal medical questions.

 The virtual health network called Dialogue is a service administered through Canada Life.
-It can be accessed through an app installed on a smart phone, through other mobile devices and by phone.
+It can be accessed through an app installed on a smartphone or through other mobile devices.
 It operates 24/7 in both French and English.

 One click away from a medical consultation

 During this critical time of heightened need, the Consultative Committee on Staff Benefits (CCSB*) has agreed to temporarily fund the new virtual healthcare.

 Dialogue gives you access to healthcare professionals via a mobile or web app.
 You will be able to chat – or consult via a secure video – with a nurse for any questions related to your health, or a doctor if a diagnosis or prescription is required.
 All of this with complete confidentiality.
 You can also consult other health professionals that may be covered by our Supplementary Health Care Plan (SHCP).
 About 70% of typical walk-in clinic cases can be addressed via Dialogue, including: